 - Hormones – Studies show that hormonal imbalances will slow the nail development.
 Be careful!
 Your hormones can go wild even due to your nutrition.
 Plus, you can balance the hormone levels naturally with foods.
 The best products for it are avocados, coconut oil, wild caught fish, eggs, lentils, quinoa, beans, asparagus, cabbage, cucumbers, tomatoes, artichokes, garlic, turmeric, ginger, and cayenne, among many others.

 - Overall health – Based on the information published here, nails mirror your well-being.
 When you have diabetes, psoriasis, onychomycosis, or lung conditions, the unguis tissue will change its shape, color, and texture.
 Additionally, it will grow slowly.
 A few lifestyle changes and proper treatment will assist you to regain the appearance of nails.

 How to get better with food

 In most of the cases, the reason why your nails don’t grow is onychomycosis.
 It attacks various parts of it and hinders its development.
-Thankfully, you can eliminate fungus naturally, with healthy nutrition.
-The most powerful antifungal foods are onions, garlic, seaweed, rutabaga, olive oil, ginger, pumpkin seeds, lemon, and cayenne pepper.
+Thankfully, aside from a healthy nutrition, you can eliminate fungus naturally, with ZetaClear.
+Some of the most powerful antifungal foods, like onions, garlic, seaweed, rutabaga, olive oil, ginger, pumpkin seeds, lemon, and cayenne pepper, are included.